AdobeDocs/learning-manager.en/help/migrated/getting-started-with-live-hub/getting-started-live-hub.md

 ---
-title: About the Live Hub
+title: Getting started with Live Hub
 description: Learn how Live Hub in Adobe Learning Manager lets you deliver live, instructor-led training sessions directly within the platform.
 ---

-# About the Live Hub
+# Getting started with Live Hub

 Live Hub in Adobe Learning Manager enables organizations to deliver live, instructor-led training directly within the platform, eliminating the need for external tools for core session delivery.